barsimark/barsimark.github.io/_posts/2024-07-10-alphafold.md

 {% include figure.liquid loading="eager" path="assets/img/alphafold/evoformer.png" class="img-fluid rounded z-depth-1" zoomable=true %}
 <div class="caption">
-    The architecture of the Evoformer blocks
+    The architecture of the Evoformer blocks (click to zoom)
 </div>

 An individual Evoformer block contains both attention-based and non-attention-based modules.
 The combination of these allow the model to focus on details and overview at the same time.
 During the training, the MSA representation gets refined first using self-attention modules.
 The refined MSA matrix is than used to refine the pair-representation matrix with the help of a few additional self-attention and triangle update nodes.